 If the yellowing starts at the roots, then the plant is begging you for more sunlight.
 Move the plant to a place in your home where it can get at least a few hours of indirect sunlight a day.
 The plant will perk right back to life.

 Finally, if your plant is over two weeks old, yellowing may simply mean it’s ready to retire.
 Time to give the old plant the ‘heave-ho and bring in a fresh, new plant for your kitty to enjoy.

-A healthy container of Pet Grass should last about two to three weeks.
+A healthy container of Cat Grass should last about two to three weeks.
 Please read the care instructions that come with the plant or review them below so you can keep them alive for as long as possible.
 These little guys can’t be re-potted, and they won’t live forever.
 When they start to wilt or yellow, you’ll know that their time has come.
 Throw them away and put out fresh containers.
 Special Tip: Put your Pet Grass in the fridge at night to extend its life.

-If you’ve purchased a set of Pet Grass containers or are considering putting these fun, nutritious snacks in your home, then make sure you give them the right amount of care so your wonderful feline can enjoy them for weeks at a time.
+If you’ve purchased a set of Pet Greens Cat Grass containers or are considering putting these fun, nutritious snacks in your home, then make sure you give them the right amount of care so your wonderful feline can enjoy them for weeks at a time.